crazy-max/docker-ejtserver/README.md

 * `ejtserver_unix_*.tar.gz` : The downloaded EJT License Server unix tarball
 * `ip.txt` : If you would like to allow only certain IP addresses, enter one IP address per line.
 If no IP addresses are entered, all IP addresses will be allowed.
 You can specify IP masks, such as 192.168.2.*
 * `users.txt` : If you would like to allow only certain user names, please enter one user name per line.
 If no user names are entered, all user names will be allowed

+> :warning: Note that the volume should be owned by uid `1000` and gid `1000`.
+If you don't give the volume correct permissions, the container may not start.

 ### Ports